eagleeyejack/eagleeyejack/README.md

 ### Alright? 👋🏻

-I'm a Software Engineer at Holland and Barrett.
+I'm a Software Engineer at LloydsDirect.

 ### Currently working with 🔭